Skip to content

 Effective Date:

-All AEP changes take effect on January 1 of the next year.
+All AEP changes take effect on January 1 of the following year.

 • Only CMS-approved materials for the upcoming plan year may be used.